-

 Click the Dropbox task tray icon

-and select Preferences from the gear icon to bring up the Dropbox Preferences Window:
+and select Preferences from the icon in the lower left corner to bring up the Dropbox Preferences Window:

 -

-On the General tab, uncheck Start Dropbox on system startup.
-This feature will no longer be necessary once AlwaysUp takes over.
+On the General tab, disable Open Dropbox upon startup.
+This functionality will no longer be necessary once AlwaysUp takes over.

-(Note that this setting is very misleading.
-It can only start Dropbox after you log on, not when your computer/system starts!)
+Note: That setting is misleading.
+It can only start Dropbox after you log on — not when your computer boots.

 -

-Now that you are done configuring Dropbox, close the application by clicking on its task tray icon and selecting
+Now that you are done configuring Dropbox, close the application by clicking the task tray icon and selecting

 -